LiorKogan/V1/README.md

   - Unary edges, if allowed, can represent entities' actions (e.g., _sleeps_ action for a _Dragon_ entity).
 A unary edge's label denotes the _action's type_ (e.g., _sleeps_).
   - Properties and sub-properties represent features and sub-features of entities (e.g., _name_ for a _Person_ entity), relationships (e.g., _timeframe_ for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).

 The term _property graph_ was introduced by [Rodriguez](https://arxiv.org/abs/1006.2361) and [Neubauer](https://arxiv.org/abs/1004.1001), though other terms were used to describe similar data models.
-[Tsai and Fu's](https://ieeexplore.ieee.org/document/4310127) _attributed relational graph_ is a directed multigraph where both nodes and edges have labels, and each label defines a set of numerical or logical attributes.
+[Tsai and Fu's](https://ieeexplore.ieee.org/document/4310127) _attributed relational graph_ is a directed multigraph in which both nodes and edges have labels, and each label defines a set of numerical or logical attributes.
 [Shao et al.](https://ieeexplore.ieee.org/abstract/document/7953521) used the term _Heterogeneous graph_ for the same construct.
-[Gallagher](http://www.aaai.org/Papers/Symposia/Fall/2006/FS-06-02/FS06-02-007.pdf) used the term _data graph_ to refer to graphs where vertices and/or edges may be typed and/or attributed.
+[Gallagher](http://www.aaai.org/Papers/Symposia/Fall/2006/FS-06-02/FS06-02-007.pdf) used the term _data graph_ to refer to graphs in which vertices and/or edges may be typed and/or attributed.
 [Singh et al.](http://ieeexplore.ieee.org/abstract/document/4272051/) used the term _M*3_ (multi-modal, multi-relational, multifeatured) _network_ to refer to graphs with multiple entity-types, multiple relationship-types, and multiple descriptive features for nodes and edges.
 [Krause et al.](https://link.springer.com/chapter/10.1007/978-3-319-40530-8_10)  used the term _typed graph_ to refer to graphs with typed nodes, typed edges, and typed node properties.

 Various extensions were proposed, including:
 - Each vertex has a set of labels (_vertex multi-labeled graph_), and entities are _multi-typed_